10 Strange Items You CAN Compost (But Never Thought About)

 - Sticky Tape: Unlike brown tape, Sticky Tape will compost but it is just very slow to do so.

-- Human Hair and Pet Fur: After you have groomed yourself and perhaps your pet then both of these can be added – both will break down
+- Human Hair and Pet Fur: After you have groomed yourself and perhaps your pet then both of these can be added into the HOTBIN, just avoid any dense thick layers in the bin.

 - Vacuum Cleaner Contents: In theory yes, however it does depend on what has been vacuumed up!
 For example foil, plastic and carpet fibres will not compost.